 (A) Sit on a sturdy chair with arms.
-Make sure the chair does not have wheels and is high enough.
-Grasp the arms of the chair.
-(B) Push down on the arm rests of the chair, straightening your elbows so that you raise your buttocks off the seat.
+Make sure the chair doesn't have wheels and is high enough.
+Grasp the armrests of the chair.
+(B) Push down on the armrests of the chair, straightening your elbows so that you raise your buttocks off the seat.
 Lower yourself slowly back into the chair.
 If your arms are weak at first, use your legs to help raise your buttocks off the chair.